 Before a landlord can obtain lawful possession of their property, notice must be first served upon the tenant providing the relevant notice period for the tenant to give up possession of the let property.

-Where the notice seeking possession of the property is not complied with the landlord can then apply to the Count Court or High Court for a possession order.
+Where the notice seeking possession of the property does not comply with the landlord can then apply to the County Court or High Court for a possession order.

 We’re a landlord’s and

 We lead the way with evictions, helping landlords are agents nationally with a guaranteed eviction service and free advice line.
 Click to read our eviction service page.